eGovStack/core-services/chatbot/README.md

     * Fixed Set Values : When the answer could be only one out of the given set of values
 2. Image : User can send an image to the chatbot which will be stored in egov-filestore.

+Chatbot facilitates conversational integration of a Rest based microservice application.
+It collects data in multiple stages of a conversation and makes a Rest call at the end of the flow.

+#### Configurations

+There are two types of configurations for chatbot states:-
+- Configuration for each state in chatbot
+- Graph adjacency list configuration:- to define flow between chatbot states

 ### API Details